olxgroup-oss/olx-test-runner/docs/src/content/docs/guides/installation.md

 ---
 title: Installation
-description: How to install Test Runner.
+description: How to install OLX Test Runner.
 ---
 ## Latest release

-To install Test Runner, you need to run this in bash:
+To install OLX Test Runner, you need to run this in bash:

 ```shell
 dart pub global activate olx_test_runner